About Diabetes in Pregnancy

 Treatment

-There are 3 ways to control high sugar levels:
+There are three ways to control high sugar levels:

-Diet is the best way to treat Gestational Diabetes.
-The meal plan consists of 2000 calories divided into 3 meals ( breakfast, lunch and dinner) with 3 snacks in between.
-We recommend limiting simple carbohydrates ( sugar, honey, sodas, cookies, cake ).
+Diet is the best way to treat gestational diabetes.
+The meal plan consists of 2,000 calories divided into three meals (breakfast, lunch and dinner) with three snacks in between.
+We recommend limiting simple carbohydrates (sugar, honey, sodas, cookies, cake).

-Exercise: The American Diabetes Association recommends 30 minutes of walking at least 5 times a week
+Exercise: The American Diabetes Association recommends 30 minutes of walking at least five times a week.

 Medication: Insulin is prescribed when diet and exercise don’t adequately control high sugar levels.
-Insulin administration is in injection form, as oral pills are contraindicated in pregnancy.
+Insulin administration is in injection form, as oral pills are not advised during pregnancy.
 Insulin administered to mother does not harm the fetus.
 Usually, after delivery, sugar levels return to normal and insulin is stopped.

 Postpartum

-• This is why there is the recommendation for evaluation with another glucose tolerance test 2 months after delivery or after you finish breast feeding, to make sure diabetes has resolved
+• Providers recommend another glucose tolerance test two months after delivery or after you finish breastfeeding, to make sure diabetes has resolved.